Alan-Miller/headers/README.md

 ---

 ## Responses
+A response is made of the following parts:
+- Head
+    - Start-line (version, status code, status text) (e.g., `HTTP/1.1 404 Not Found`)
+    - Headers (case-insensitive string followed by a value)
+- Body (optional)
+    - Data

 ### Headers
 Below are some common HTTP headers.
 For more on these and other headers, see [the docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).